gburgett/dallas-albania-connection/src/pages/homepage/_index.md

   image: ''
   link: /2019
   show: true
-  subtitle: Read more about the 2019 discipleship trips
+  subtitle: Read more about what we're doing this year...
-  title: Read About the 2019 Teams....
+  title: About the Summer 2019 Teams
 articles:
   - path: /2018
   - path: /2017